Delaware Child Custody Attorneys

 One of the most difficult aspects of a Divorce or co-parenting is devising a child custody agreement.
 First, it may be difficult to ensure that the agreement suits the child as well as both parents.
 Second, it is important to create the agreement so the child spends time with both parents.
 Third, due to financial issues, work schedules, and other issues, it can be challenging to create a suitable custody agreement.
 It is best to have the help of a skilled Delaware Family Law Attorney.

-Contact Tom Gay in the Law Offices of Murray, Phillips & Gay in Georgetown, Delaware to discuss your rights, your interests, and how to protect them.
-Dial (302) 855-9300 for a family law consultation.
-If you are in the Kent County or Dover, Delaware area please dial (302) 697-2499 today.
+Contact Tom Gay at the Law Offices of Murray, Phillips & Gay in Georgetown, Delaware to discuss your rights, your interests, and how to protect them.
+Dial (302) 855-9300 for a family law consultation in Sussex County.
+If you are in Kent County, dial (302) 422-9300 today.

 However, another challenge is modifying an existing custody order.
 Delaware custody laws allow modifications to be made to existing consent orders and custody orders under certain circumstances and parameters.

 There is a legal process involved that must be adhered to in order for the courts to grant the modification.
 If you would like you to modify your existing custody order, enlist an experienced Delaware child custody attorney.

 Per Delaware’s legal system regarding family law, there are various stages of custody law.
 We handle each stage separately.
 Delaware residents enduring a divorce may have to face up to four different hearings for each issue regarding your case.